grazies/CodeLabs-GameDev-2-UnityWin10/README.md

 - Integrate with Windows 10 by inlining some code from within your Unity game
 - Integrate with Windows 10 by writing and properly configuring Unity plugins

 > **Note:** This module is optimized to show you integration techniques.
-Most of the Unity code (menus, event handlers) has been coded for you; you will need to inject the native code at right places, but the lab does not explain the 'glue' code we wrote in Unity.
+Most of the Unity code (menus, event handlers) has been coded for you; you will need to inject the native code at right places, but the module does not explain the 'glue' code we wrote in Unity.
 >
 > You will be able to walk through that on your own (as you have all the source), at your own leisure.
 >